 Changes to the Specialist Short Breaks Service (Merryfields, The Grove and the Vines)

 Introduction of fees for activities

 We will be asking families to pay a small contribution to support the activities your child uses whilst using the Residential Short Breaks Service.
 This brings it into line with other short break services funded by the Council.
 The fee helps pay for additional activities, including those outside of the unit such as going to the cinema, eating out, or swimming.
 It is not a payment for the short break you are receiving.
-The new fee will be introduced from 1 January 2020.
+We have considered the feedback we have received from families and it has now been agreed the new fee will be introduced from 1 February 2020.
 It will be £5 for each night your child stays at Merryfields, the Grove or the Vines.
 There will be a 50% discount for those on certain benefits or whose combined income is less than the benefit cap.
-It will be collected by Action for Children who will arrange with you how often it is paid (for example weekly, monthly or annually).
-As this is new we will be reviewing this in April next year to see how it is working.
-We will ask you for your feedback.
+This will be capped at £20 per month with same 50% discount as before.
+It will be collected by Action for Children who will arrange with you how often it is paid (for example weekly, monthly quarterly).
+As this is still new we will be reviewing again in September 2020 to see how it is working.
+We will ask you for your feedback again

 More flexible short breaks provision